vinaygopinath/androidtutorial/app/views/concept_lessons/_android_widgets_view_elements.md

 Here "@drawable" refers to your drawable folder which is present inside res folder.
 After that you put the image name without the extension.

 **android:contentDescription** : This is not a required property but it is recommended to set the content Description.
 Content Description is text description of the image which you have set as src.
-This property helps in accessibility, if this propery is set users with diffuclty in seeing the image can use Screen Reader which will read out the text from content description.
+This property helps with accessibility, if this property is set users with difficulty in seeing the image can use a Screen Reader which will read out the text from content description.

 ###Code
 This is how a image view will look in XML code